 If this error occurs, you can access GitLab normally, but GitLab returns an error.

-- Verify that the access token has been granted complete read/write access to the GitLab API and has not expired.
+- Verify that the access token has been granted complete read and write permissions on the GitLab API and has not expired.

 - Verify that the specified username has the permission to set the callback hook.
 To check whether the username has sufficient permissions, log on to GitLab and choose Repository name > Settings > Integrations.
-On the Integrations page that appears, check whether Push events in the Trigger section is selected.
+On the Integrations page, check whether Push events in the Trigger section is selected.